HPS masthead

 Affiliate Members

 Affiliates are organizations whose interests in the general field of radiation safety are such as to warrant a formal working relationship with the Society.
-This class of membership is divided into subgroups at the discretion of the Board of Directors.
 There shall be no voting rights for this class of members.